Do Go On - 425 - The WWI Christmas Truce

 And the boat is mostly underwater.

-It's a rescue submarine at the stage.
+It's a rescue submarine at this stage.

 And you know how I feel about submarines.

-You're just going to say no.
+You're just going to stay on that beach.

 I don't dislike submarines.